sasabosnic/rgz/ref/db.md

 # Denis says...

-<p class="quote">&#8220;Hello, I'm Denis Borovikov, a senior Software
+<p class="f3 lh-title ni">&#8220;Hello, I'm Denis Borovikov, a
-Engineer at Cinarra Systems.
+senior Software Engineer at Cinarra Systems.
 I&nbsp;met Roman in 2011, when I joined his team as a frontend web developer.</p>

 We were working on several long term web projects.
 To name a few, building a media portal for an international telecom company, making